AzuuuDev/Rubidium/README.md

 # Rubidium
-Rubidium is a dynamic, modular and efficient data managing and displaying framework.
+This is a branch used for uploading WIP code.
+Please ignore!